renpy/renpy/sphinx/source/config.rst

     If not None, this variable should give a transition that will be performed when exiting the game menu.

+.. var:: config.fix_rollback_without_choice = False

+    This option determines how the built in menus or imagemaps behave during fixed rollback.
+The default value is False, which means that menu only the previously selected option remains clickable.
+If set to True, the selected option is marked but no options are clickable.
+    The user can progress forward through the rollback buffer by clicking.

 .. var:: config.font_replacement_map = { }

     This is a map from (font, bold, italics) to (font, bold, italics),